Julien-Fischer/mobtime/README.md

 Special thanks to Dr. Simmon Harrer & Josen Christ for their outstanding work on mob.sh.

 Deep gratitude to my colleagues at Datanumia for our exciting mob programming sessions:
-Josian Chevalier, Thierry Lam, Elie Guedj, Amine Chaari, Rym Ben-Ali, and Sébastien Lamps.
+Josian Chevalier, Thierry Lav, Elie Guedj, Amine Chaari, Rym Ben-Ali, and Sébastien Lamps.

 ## License